intlify/blog/posts/focus-on-oss.md

 Especially, the refinement of the core library of vue-i18n-next, which I put in bold, is what I want to do the most.
 I will make it more generic and use it in various use cases.
 And, I will also contribute to Vue, Nuxt, Vite, and other OSS communities through i18n.

-I'm the organizer of Vue.js japan community, so next year in 2022, I’ll be planning to hold Vue Fes Japan 2022.
+I'm an organizer of Vue.js japan community, so next year in 2022, I’ll be planning to hold Vue Fes Japan 2022.

 ## Lastly